apache/airavata/README.md

 * update airavata-server.properties as required.

 * Run airavata components as they are built.
 Make sure a tag name is same as that of built image.
-docker run -t apiserver
+One can use below commands to reun individual components. docker run -t apiserver
 docker run -t gfac
 docker run -t orchestrator
 docker run -t credentialstore
 OR
-docker run -t avtall
+* Use below command to run all the components at once. docker run -t avtall